rdnewman/rdnewman.github.io/_posts/2015-02-25-rubix-rails.md

 Add the view to `config/routes.rb` by just uncommenting out the line `root 'welcome#index'` that rails already put in there.

-Verify that everything is working so far: running rails (`rails s`) should give you a nice bold "Welcome to my new page".
-If so, we're ready to install
+Verify that everything is working so far: running rails (`rails s`) should give you a nice bold "Welcome to my new page" using a Bootstrap font.
-`react-rails`; otherwise fix the basic rails app (useful references abound).
+If so, we're ready to install `react-rails`; otherwise fix the basic rails app (useful references abound).

+#### <u>Install react-rails and verify it adds new text to the page</u>

 These next steps are taken from the [`react-rails` gem site](https://github.com/reactjs/react-rails), so refer there if questions.